 - 2 tablespoons minced fresh dill, or more, to taste

 Heat the oil in a soup pot.
 Add the onion and sauté over medium heat until golden.

-Add 6 cups water, followed by the celery, carrot, barley, bay leaves, bouillon cubes, and seasoning blend.
-Bring to a gentle boil, then cover and simmer gently for 30 minutes.
+Add the broth and water (or water with bouillon cubes), followed by the celery, carrot, barley, bay leaves, and seasoning blend.
+Bring to a slow boil, then cover and simmer gently for 30 minutes.

-Add the mushrooms and simmer for 20 to 30 minutes longer, or until the barley and vegetables are tender.
-Stir in enough rice milk to give the soup a slightly thick consistency.
-Season with salt and pepper and stir in the parsley and dill.
+Add the mushrooms and 1 cup water.
+Simmer for 20 to 30 minutes longer, or until the barley and vegetables are tender.

-Allow the soup to stand for 30 minutes off the heat before serving.
-The soup thickens quite a bit if it is refrigerated.
-Add more rice milk as needed and adjust the seasonings; heat through as needed.
+Allow the soup to stand for 30 minutes or longer off the heat before serving.
+The soup thickens very quickly, so just before serving, thin as need with more water, then add more salt and pepper as needed and heat through.
+Do the same with refrigerated leftovers.

 Note: Use any of white, baby bella, cremini, shiitake, or oyster mushrooms, or a combination.